 Solo Stove: I personally own four solo stoves including the large Solo Stove Campfire.
 They are compact yet well-built and perfect for cooking off-grid with just a bit of biomass.
 They come in varying sizes so you can choose the one that is right for you.
 For more information, read my review here.

 EcoZoom Versa: This rocket-type stove burns wood, charcoal and biomass.
 It is easy to use and fast.
 It will cook a pot of rice, as an example, start to finish in less than 20 minutes.
 I actually own two.

 Etekcity Portable Outdoor LED Camping Lantern – Collapsible: I admit to owning a number of these collapsible lanterns.
 They use 30 different LEDS and are powered by AA batteries, including rechargeables.
 Instead of a switch, you turn these lanterns on by extending the lantern from its collapsed condition.
 There are many different brands available but I have not found much difference between them.
 Shop by price.
-As of this writing, the price for 2 lanterns for $12.99 with free prime shipping.
+As of this writing, the price is with free prime shipping.
 For more, choices, click here.

 LifeStraw Family 1.0 Water Purifier: The Lifestraw Family contains no chemicals, no batteries and no moving parts to wear out.
 It features a a high flow rate and is the perfect solution to your portable water purification needs – whether bugging in or bugging out.
 As much as I love my Berkey, it is finicky when it comes to the black filters, plus, it is very expensive.
 Read my review here of the Lifestraw Family here.

 Choetech 19W Solar Panel: This lightweight and compact solar panel works great.
 The two integrated USB ports are both rated equally so you do not have to fiddle around to see which one will work with your device.
 Learn more: Charge Your Devices With the Choetech Portable Solar Panel.